-Calibration of stimuli, activation, and active tension
+Calibration of stimuli, activation, and active stress

 The scaling coefficients for the shear-dependent aτ and metabolic am controls, were determined using swine pressure-flow autoregulation data (20) and a simplex method.
 As a constraint for the estimation of these parameters, we assumed that the SMC activation in small arteriolar level is less than 5% when coronary pressure falls under 40 mmHg (30).
 This physiologically motivated constraint helps to deal with high degree of underdetermination of the system.
 The estimated scaling coefficients are summarized in Table 5.